michellekuruvilla/healthmedia/binarymath.md

 - B) The precision of the result is limited due to the constraints of using a floating-point representation.
 - C) The program attempted to execute the operation with the arguments in reverse order.
 - D) The program attempted to represent a floating-point number as an integer.

-**Answer:** B

-This option is correct.
-The fixed number of bits used to represent real numbers (as floating-point numbers) limits the range of floating-point values.